MicrosoftDocs/ATADocs/ATPDocs/deploy/active-directory-federation-services.md

    :::image type="content" source="../media/adfs-logon-advanced-hunting.png" alt-text="Screenshot of the results of an AD FS logon advanced hunting query." lightbox="../media/adfs-logon-advanced-hunting.png":::

-## Post-installation steps for AD FS / AD CS servers (Optional)
+## Post-installation steps for AD FS / AD CS / Entra Connect servers (Optional)

-Only during the sensor installation on an AD FS / AD CS server the closest domain controller is automatically selected.
+Only during the sensor installation on an AD FS / AD CS / Entra Connect server the closest domain controller is automatically selected.
 Use the following steps to check or modify the selected domain controller.

 1. In [Microsoft Defender XDR](https://security.microsoft.com), go to **Settings**  > **Identities** > **Sensors** to view all of your Defender for Identity sensors.